 Access roads from the main highway are plowed during the ski season.
 Currently they lead to two Snow Parking areas (92 Road and 1 Road).
 It is approximately six miles from the state highway to each snow park.
 These snow parks float up and down the mountain depending on the snow line.
 You must have a valid State Snow Park Permit; this provides the money ($5000+ each year) to keep the twelve miles of access road free of snow.
 Once you reach the snow park you will normally find a groomed trail that leads up to the huts and yurt.
 Snowmobiles and a Snow Cat, operated by volunteers try to keep the trails to these facilities groomed.
 Volunteers, weather, and funding dictate trail grooming!

 The trails from each of our two Snow Parks are kept groomed from the snow park to each of the huts and the yurt as our first priority.
 Weather and volunteer labor permitting we will keep these trails groomed.
 The expert trails shown on the map are never groomed.
 Other trails are occasionally groomed.

-Overall, Mount Tahoma Ski Trails is the 4th most popular cross country ski trail of all 16 cross country skiing in Washington.
+Overall, Mount Tahoma Ski Trails is the 4th most popular cross country ski area of all 16 Nordic ski destinations in Washington.